In the current interest rate environment, are term deposits the best option for you?

 Often these accounts have a minimum balance requirement, and some pay bonus interest if you deposit a minimum amount each month.
 There are some accounts that pay tiered interest rates (with better rates for higher amounts).

 Online savings accounts sometimes have introductory and promotional rates.
 Normally after a certain period of time, the promotional and introductory rates revert back to a base rate.
+Note, interest rates are variable and may move in line with the RBA Cash Rate, so regularly check back to see where your interest rates are at.

 Some accounts only let you withdraw money a few times a month without a penalty and others can let you withdraw at-call.